Fatty Acids: Hydroxy and Other Oxygenated

 5. Epoxy Fatty Acids in Animals and Plants

 cis-9,10-Epoxy-octadecanoic acid has been detected and quantified in plasma of humans, and it is believed to be formed by epoxidation of the double bond of oleic acid by a cytochrome P450 enzyme, although its physiological function and fate are not known.
-Similar mono-epoxy fatty acids are formed in lung and other tissues from linoleate and are termed leukotoxins (the term includes a range of diverse compounds), because they produce their primary toxic effects against leukocytes.
-Together with dihydroxy metabolites formed on ring opening, they are believed to have unpleasant cardiovascular effects and to be involved in acute respiratory distress syndrome, especially in burn patients.
+Similar mono-epoxy fatty acids are formed in lung and other tissues from linoleate and are termed leukotoxins (the term includes a range of diverse compounds), because they highly toxic towards leukocytes.
+Together with dihydroxy metabolites formed on ring opening, they are believed to have unpleasant cardiovascular effects and to influence acute respiratory distress syndrome, especially in burn patients.
 As epoxidized polyunsaturated fatty acids are bioactive oxylipins, it is more appropriate to consider these in the context of eicosanoid metabolism.

 F.D.
 Gunstone found and characterized the first natural epoxy fatty acid, (+)-vernolic acid or cis-12,13-epoxy-octadec-cis-9-enoic acid, from the seed oil of Vernonia anthelmintica in 1954.
 In this instance, the stereochemistry of the epoxyl group was subsequently shown to be 12S,13R, but the optical antipode, (‑)‑vernolic acid, has been isolated from certain seed oils of the Malvaceae.